 According to Think with Google, some 67% of views of travel videos fall under professionally released or brand-related videos.
 A report from Skift points out destinations have the keenest interest to put in place a video content strategy as over 70% of YouTube searches are for destination names.

 Interactive videos, in particular, are a surefire way of unfolding a constructive conversation.
 This two-way dialogue allows the user to respond to the video through feedback or participation and learn more about the product objectively.
 For the travel industry, Instagram feeds and Facebook live are defining travellers’ experiences through unique and shareable social content.

 With the younger millennials, travel brands will need to drive content that has an emotional connection, aspirational theme and that is intellectually nourishing.
-This includes finding insightful ways to tell stories with a local perspective.
+This includes finding insightful ways to tell stories from a local perspective.

-Video is the perfect platform for stories that feature a greater sense of adventure and authenticity, build the curiosity of understanding the world and a desire for immersing in local culture.
-Jason Dorsey, a marketing author and speaker says, “Today’s traveller is technologically dependent and that dependence is merely a conduit through which to dream, research, share and experience travel.”
+Video is the perfect platform for stories that feature a greater sense of adventure and authenticity, build the curiosity of understanding the world and a desire for immersing in a local culture.
+Jason Dorsey, a marketing author and the speaker says, “Today’s traveller is technologically dependent and that dependence is merely a conduit through which to dream, research, share and experience travel.”

 We look at some travel brands that are creating a meaningful user experience and engaging them through authentic and unusual storytelling.

 Founded on the premise of being “flipped between reality and illusion”, social media magician extraordinaire Zach King performs an entire array of splendid tricks, fascinating both adult and child viewers alike.
 From turning a T-shirt to a life vest and inflating emergency slides using a straw, the video is a delightful bag of surprises.
 The airline has nailed how to turn an important message into a easy-to-understand and engrossing clip that will leave you relaxed and cheered up for your flight.

 Air New Zealand: Behind the Scenes of A Country’s Nature